-Users are interested in the phase of the precipitation (i.e., liquid, solid, or mixed).
-Most of the standard microwave precipitation algorithms do not yet retrieve such information (GPROF in particular), so we must use ancillary data sets to create the estimate.
+The precipitation phase, namely whether it is liquid, solid, or mixed, is not currently provided as a satellite-based calculation by the standard PMW precipitation algorithms, so we must use ancillary data sets to create the estimate.
+[Note: the DPR does estimate phase using the radar data.]
 Formally, there should be separate estimates for each phase.
 However, mixed-phase cases tend to be a small fraction of all cases, and we consider the estimation schemes to be sufficiently simplistic that estimating mixed phase as a separate class seems unnecessary.
-Most users appear to focus on the solid phase, both due to the delays it introduces in moving accumulated water mass through hydrological systems, and due to the hazardous surface conditions that snow and ice create.
-Accordingly, we lump together liquid and mixed as "liquid" and compute a simple probability of liquid phase precipitation (PLPP).
-For the half-hourly data, we adopt the Liu scheme (personal communication, 2013), which appeared in Sims and Liu (2015).
-The present (pre-publication) form is a simple look-up table for PLPP as a function of wet-bulb temperature, with separate curves for land and ocean.
-This is a current area of research in the field, so we anticipate changes as research results are reported.
-Since this diagnostic is independent of the estimated precipitation, we choose to report the probability of liquid phase for all grid boxes, including those with missing or zero estimated precipitation.
+Some users need information on the occurrence of the solid phase, both due to the delays it introduces in moving precipitation water mass through hydrological systems, and due to the hazardous surface conditions that snow and ice create.
+Accordingly, we lump together liquid and mixed as "liquid" and compute a simple probability of liquid phase.
+[Note: a fraction is between 0 and 100% gives a probability that the precipitation is liquid; it does not denote a mixture in which the fraction gives the precipitation that is liquid and the converse of which is therefore solid.
+By far, the most likely event is either "all liquid" or "all solid", and the probability of each is the fraction and its converse, respectively.]

+For the half-hourly data, we adopt the Liu scheme (personal communication, 2013; Sims and Liu 2015), which is under development for the Radiometer Team.
+The present (pre-publication) form is a simple look-up table for probability of liquid precipitation phase (PLPP) as a function of wetbulb temperature, with separate curves for land and ocean.
+This is a current area of research, so we anticipate changes as research results are reported.
+Since this diagnostic is independent of the estimated precipitation.
 [This raises the possibility that the IMERG PLPP field can be applied to any other global precipitation field for estimating phase.]
+The surface temperature, humidity, and pressure information needed to compute the surface wet-bulb temperature are taken from the JMA NWP forecast for the Early and Late Runs, and the ECMWF Interim reanalysis for the Final Run.
+These forecast and reanalysis fields are retrieved and reformatted by PPS.